Adèle de Batz de Trenquelléon: Childhood and refuge

 It was in San Sebastian that Adele came to know the Carmelite nuns who inspired her to consider answering a call to religious life.
-Not long after their return to France, Adele--by then eleven years old--told her parents of her desire to become a Carmelite nun.
-However, due to her young age, her mother persuaded her to wait before entering the monastery.
-In the meantime, Adele asked her older brother's tutor, Monsieur Ducourneau, to write a Rule of Life for her in order to prepare her for life in an enclosed religious order.
-On 5 August 1803, she and some friends formed a spiritual union called the "Little Society," which had as its goal to create a network of women who would support each other in their faith.
-Her closest friend was Jeanne Diché, with whom she formed the Little Society.
-As this association grew, Adele began writing to all its members from her home in the Chateau de Tranquelleon.
+Not long after their return to France, Adele—by then eleven years old—told her parents of her desire to become a Carmelite nun.
+However, due to her young age, her mother persuaded her to wait before entering the convent.
+In the meantime, Adele asked her older brother's tutor, Monsieur Ducourneau, to write a "rule of life" for her in order to prepare her for life in an enclosed religious order.
+On 5 August 1803, she and some friends formed a spiritual union called the "Little Society", which had as its goal to create a network of women who would support each other in their faith.
+Her closest friend was Jeanne Diché, with whom she formed the "Little Society".
+As this association grew, Adele began writing to all its members from her home in the Chateau de Trenquelléon.
 This association grew rapidly and by 1808, its members numbered some 60 people, mostly young women from the countryside, as well as a few priests.
 At this time, Adele began visiting the sick and inviting poor children from the country to her home to teach them about the fundamentals of the Christian faith.
 By 1814, the number of members had grown to over 200.